tl0x/covergrabber/README.md

 # Spotify Covergrabber

-Ok.
-You know what it does.
-When you run the script it will ask for the track/album link and you will provide it.
+The script will ask for the track/album link when running.
+Copy and paste using spotify's ``Share --> Copy Song/Album Link`` feature.

-It will output it in the 'out' folder.
+To install, move the script into the ``/usr/local/bin`` folder.
+This will require sudo permission.

+If you want to use it as a normal python program, simply add the ``.py`` extension and remove the first line.

 Have fun! ;-)